AnirudhG07/plugins-yazi/README.md

 A Yazi plugin for searching commands and copying them to your clipbaord, using [cheatshh](https://github.com/AnirudhG07/cheatshh)

 ## Dependencies
+Please follow the download instruction and dependencies in the below link.
 - [cheatshh](https://github.com/AnirudhG07/cheatshh)

 This is mainly for Unix(Linux and Macos).